 This film contains examples of:

-- Bandaged Face: Simone Choule, the unfortunate former tenant whose rooms Trelkovsky are taking over.
-And Trelkovsky, in the end.
+- Bandage Mummy: Simone Choule, the unfortunate former tenant whose rooms Trelkovsky are taking over.
+She has a Bandaged Face as well as a leg and an arm in cast.
+Also Trelkovsky, in the end.

-- Single Issue Landlord: Just don't make noise.
+- Single-Issue Landlord: For Trelkovsky's landlord, Monsieur Zy, just don't make noise.

-- The Tooth Hurts: Trevolsky apparently pulls out two of his own teeth.
+- The Tooth Hurts: Trelkovsky apparently pulls out two of his own teeth.

-- Would Hurt a Child: An increasingly paranoid Trevolsky slaps a crying little boy in a park.
+- Would Hurt a Child: An increasingly paranoid Trelkovsky slaps a crying little boy in a park.